Robert Mueller Asks Judge To Postpone Rick Gates Sentencing Due To His Cooperation In Other Cases

-Special counsel Robert Mueller is asking the judge to postpone the sentencing of former Trump campaign senior adviser Rick Gates as the former associate of Paul Manafort continues to cooperate with various Department of Justice investigations.
+Special Counsel Robert Mueller is asking the judge to postpone the sentencing of former Donald Trump campaign senior adviser Rick Gates, as the former associate of Paul Manafort continues to cooperate with various Department of Justice investigations.

-Timemagazine says that Robert Mueller is asking the judge, in this case, to hold off on sentencing Rick Gates for two months due to his level of cooperation in several cases in the Department of Justice.
+Time magazine says that Mueller is asking the judge in this case to hold off on sentencing Gates for two months due to his level of cooperation in several cases in the Department of Justice.
 While the special counsel didn’t get specific in his request, he said there are “several ongoing investigations” in which Gates’ help is essential.

-Politico shared Robert Mueller’s filing to the judge in The U.S. District Court in Washington who will ultimately sentence Gates.
-At this time the former main witness in the Manafort trial is facing just over seven years in prison, but with additional cooperation, he could reduce his sentence.
+Politico shared Mueller’s filing to the judge in the U.S. District Court in Washington, who will ultimately sentence Gates.
+At this time, the former main witness in the Manafort trial is facing just over seven years in prison, but with additional cooperation, he could reduce his sentence.

 Robert Mueller asks judge to delay Rick Gates' sentencing https://t.co/0pNqPKENEB pic.twitter.com/i2P4VFNbhn